vsx-gh/vsx-gh.github.io/index.md

 Responsibility for any and all content here is mine.
 Where this site makes use of others' templates, etc., I make proper attribution.
 I do the same for my code repos.

 ### Contact
 I am open to discussing opportunities for employment, collaboration, or just to chat.
-Though I am not the most active person on social media, you can find me on [Twitter](https://twitter.com/j_sickle) and [LinkedIn](https://www.linkedin.com/in/jeffreyvansickle).
+Though I am not the most active person on social media, you can find me on [LinkedIn](https://www.linkedin.com/in/jeffreyvansickle).